modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - ### Before Scenario.

-    Now for the behave's `before_scenario` function that gets executed before very test.
+    Now for the behave's `before_scenario` function that gets executed before each test.
 This is where most of the work will be done by qecore's `sandbox`.
 But all the user needs to do is to call this method and that is all.
 Nothing more, nothing less.

     ```python